nogoodconfig/pyarascanner/README.md

 # PyaraScanner

-A simple many-rules to many-files YARA scanner for incident response or malware zoos
+A multithreaded many-rules to many-files YARA scanner for incident response or malware zoos
 ## Prerequisites

 YARA installed and Python 3.0-3.5 with the Yara-Python package